Keezer83/calculator/README.md

 <br>

-_Cause sometimes there aren't enough finger calculators for the problem at hand_
+_Cause sometimes there aren't enough finger calculators for the problem at hand ✋🏼_

 <br>